-All applications must be received no later than 5:00 p.m. the time determined for on the recruitment announcement.
+All applications must be received no later than 5:00 p.m. the time determined for en the closing date on the recruitment announcement.

 (c) Application for More than One Position

 Applicants may apply for more than one position simultaneously, provided such positions are open for accepting applications and a separate application is submitted for each position.